davidjosearaujo/dissertation/docs/Questions.md

 	- Consisting of **next-generation NodeB (gNB)** units **connecting UE via a 5G new radio** (5G-NR) wireless interface
 - **5G core (5GC)**
 ## Convergence and 5G
+With convergence, private industrial networking continues being a heterogeneous environment, but with common management and operation of all accesses as a single network, via a common 5G control plane and traffic aggregation entities.
+The 5GC control and data planes have the capability to serve other access technologies.
+In the scope of private deployments, potential 5GC shared services include:
 # What is 3GPP and non-3GPP?

 ## What is trusted and untrusted 3GPP?